A Bregman-Sinkhorn Algorithm for the Maximum Weight Independent Set Problem: Numerics

-Note, however, that close to the optimum of the smoothed problem~\eqref{equ:smoothed-clique-relaxation}, and, therefore, feasibility of~$\vx$, computations in \cref{alg:exp-domain-stabilized} \emph{do not require stabilization} as $s\approx 1$ and, hence, $\valpha\approx 1$ in this case.
-This emphasizes importance of the proper selection or scheduling of the temperature parameter $T$ as the latter influences the distance to the non-smoothed optimum of the current primal-dual pair $(\vx,\vlambda)$.
+Note, however, that close to the optimum of the smoothed problem~\eqref{equ:smoothed-clique-relaxation}, and, therefore, feasibility of~$\vx$, computations in \cref{alg:exp-domain-stabilized} \emph{do not require stabilization} as $s\approx 1$ and, hence, $\valpha\approx \vOne$ in this case.
+This emphasizes importance of the proper scheduling of the temperature parameter $T$ as the latter influences the distance to the smoothed optimum.
 We consider this question in \cref{sec:T-scheduling}.